Modelling DDoS Attacks in IoT Networks using Machine Learning: Implementation

 \subsection{Unsupervised Learning}

 Though we knew the number of clusters to expect in the dataset a priori, we still ran the Elbow method \cite{29} to verify this.
-Fig. \ref{fig7} shows the result of the Elbow method, with k being re-confirmed to be 2.
+Fig. 7 shows the result of the Elbow method, with k being re-confirmed to be 2.
+Running the K-Means classifier with $K=2$, resulted in an accuracy of 96.76\%, with zero false positives.